guglielmocamporese/singularity-create-image/README.md

 # Singularity Image

 With this repo you can create the singularity image for your projects.
-Just pull the repo and run this command in the folder **singularity-create-image**:
+Just pull the repo and run this command:

-`sudo singularity build --writable container.sif container.def`
+`sudo singularity build --writable ./container.sif ./singularity-create-image/container.def`

 <hr>